tripitakit/ZX-GOL/README.md

 The code ha been developed and tested on Fuse with the Pasmo assembler.

 ## Usage

-(Assemble: pasmo --tap zxol.asm zxgol.tap)
+Assemble with: pasmo --tap zxgol.asm zxgol.tap

-Load zgfol.tap file in Fuse
+Load zxgol.tap file in Fuse

-Execute the program: RANDOMIZE USR 33000
+Execute the program with: RANDOMIZE USR 33000

 Have fun!